GKNL/gknl.github.io/_pages/about.md

 I'm currently a second-year Ph.D. student in Data Science and Analytics (DSA) at The Hong Kong University of Science and Technology (Guangzhou), advised by Prof. [Jia Li](https://sites.google.com/view/lijia).
 Before that, I recieved my Master degree from school of Computer Science at Wuhan University in 2024, advised by Prof. [Min Peng](https://cs.whu.edu.cn/info/1019/2893.htm), and I recieved my Bachelor degree from Software College of Northeastern University in 2021.

 My research interest lies in **LLM Reasoning** and **Knowledge Graph**.
-Currently, my work also focus on exploring Knowledge-intensive LLMs and Knowledge Editing.
+Currently, my work focus on data synthesis and reinforcement learning of long-context LLMs.

 <!-- I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->

 # 🔥 News
+- *2025.12*: &nbsp;🚀 We released the **QwenLong-L1.5 Technical Report and model weights**, check it [here](https://huggingface.co/Tongyi-Zhiwen/QwenLong-L1.5-30B-A3B).
 - *2025.05*: &nbsp;🎉🎉🎉 Three papers are accepted to ACL 2025 (1 Main, 2 Findings).
 - *2025.05*: &nbsp;🎉 One paper is accepted to KDD 2025 (Research Track).
 - *2024.03*: &nbsp;🎉 One paper is accepted to NAACL 2024 Findings.